 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 A Memory of Light

-This edition was published by Tor Books on January 8, 2013 in hardcover and has 909 pages.
+This fantasy is a hardcover edition that was published by Tor Books on January 8, 2013 and has 909 pages.

 Fourteenth and last in the Wheel of Time fantasy series.

 In 2013, A Memory of Light was nominated for the Goodreads Choice Award for Fantasy.

 Yup, I cried.
 And cried.
 Even writing this review, I want to cry again.
 It just breaks my heart.
 The deaths that Rand feels.
 The deaths we witness.
 It was T-E-N-S-E. I swear, I raced through the pages.
 Be sure to take any heart medication before you read this, because it will be pounding!
 Especially with all the people being killed off right and left!
 Sanderson leaves it up for grabs until the last minute as to whether the good guys will win.